 The PTZ widget is used to perform pan, tilt, and zoom operations on the displayed camera.
-It appears in the Controls pane when the selected tile displays a PTZ-enabled camera ().
+It appears in the dashboard when the selected tile displays a PTZ-enabled camera ().

 IMPORTANT: Not all PTZ cameras support all PTZ commands.
 If one or more of the PTZ buttons are greyed out, the PTZ camera you are working with does not support that command.

 |A||Direction arrows||Pan the PTZ motor using the eight direction arrows.|

 |B||Speed slider||Adjust the speed of the PTZ motor.|

 |C||Zoom in/out||Zoom in and out using the plus (+) and minus (-) commands.|

 |D||Quick access buttons||Move the PTZ motor to one of the eight quick access PTZ presets.|

 |E||Presets||Select a preset from the drop-down list to move the PTZ motor to that preset, save a new preset position, or rename the preset.|